Mark Armstrong – Artistic and Music Director NYJO

 Mark Armstrong is Jazz Professor at the Royal College of Music in London and works as a moderator, trainer and examiner for the ABRSM.

-Winston Rollins – Deputy Music Director NYJO
+Winston Rollins – Associate Music Director NYJO

 Winston Rollins began playing the trombone at the age of ten and later trained at Trinity College of Music in London.